wusai2333/trib/doc/labs.md

 ## The Tribbler Story

-Some cowboy programmer wrote a simple online microblogging service called Tribbler, and leveraging the power of the Web, it becomes quite popular.
+Some cowboy programmer wrote a simple online microblogging service called Tribbler and, leveraging the power of the Web, it becomes quite popular.
 However, the program runs in a single process on a single machine; it does not scale, cannot support many concurrent connections, and is vulnerable to machine crashes.
 Knowing that you are taking the distributed computing system course at